Complex Scalar Field Reheating and Primordial Black Hole production: Abundance of Primordial Black Holes

-where {the upper limit prevents PBHs to dominate the total energy density of the Universe before they evaporate.} Their initial abundance is subject to the condition \citeb{MacGibbon:1987my}:

 We consider this Planck relic constraint to impose limits on the free parameters of our reheating model.
 While all these realizations take $\mu/H_{\rm end} = 10$, the mass could take higher values and the results would remain unchanged.
-We also assumed that the Universe is radiation-dominated from $N_{\rm osc}$ onwards, an era where the matter density in form of PBHs grows linearly with the scale-factor (the possibility of alternative expansion histories that also give rise to PBHs has been also addressed in \citeb{Allahverdi:2020bys,Hidalgo:2011fj}).
-We have found a sector of the plane $(H_{\rm end}, N_{\rm osc})$ for which the constraint in \eqref{Eq:beta_constraint} is violated (see Figures \ref{Fig:abundance_pbh} and \ref{Fig:saturation}).

-For example, Figure \ref{Fig:beta_efolds} shows that fixing the scale at the end of inflation to $H_{\rm end} = 10^{-6}$ M$_{\rm Pl}$ and varying the e-folds number $N$, the constraint \eqref{Eq:beta_constraint} is violated for values $N \approx 2.8$ and higher.
-The direct consequence of this is an inconsistency between the inhomogeneities produced during Reheating and the dark matter composed of Planck-mass PBHs.
+We have found a sector of the plane $(N_{\rm osc}, H_{\rm end})$ for which the constraint in \eqref{Eq:constraint} is violated (see Figure \ref{Fig:saturation}).
+The direct consequence of this is an inconsistency between the inhomogeneities present during reheating and the dark matter composed of Planck-mass PBHs.

-From the results presented in Figure~\ref{Fig:saturation} we infer important consequences for our model.
-If inflation ends at a scale $\Lambda_{end} > 10^{-2}\,{M_{\rm Pl}} $ then the fast oscillating regime is forbidden by the Planck Relic constraint.
-On the other hand, this same phase is admissible for a few $e$-folds when reheating takes place at low scales, e.g. in low-scale inflation with an auxiliary reheating field \citeb{German:2001tz,Ross:2010fg}.
+From the results presented in Figure~\ref{Fig:saturation} we infer important consequences for our model. \Correx{If inflation ends at a high-energy scale $H_{\rm end} \geq 10^{-4}\,{\rm M_{\rm Pl}} $ then the fast oscillating regime cannot last for more than one or two $e$-folds.
+On the other hand, this same phase is admissible for a few $e$-folds when reheating takes place at low scales ($H_{\rm end} \lesssim 10^{-10}\,{\rm M_{\rm Pl}} $, e.g. in low-scale inflation with an auxiliary reheating field \citeb{German:2001tz,Ross:2010fg}).}